ismael-miguel/mariogolf/README.md

 Mario is a stack-based language which pipes information to multiple commands.

-Mario has 2 automatic registers, being `R` the returned value of some operation/function and `I` the register of a loop.
+Mario has 2 automatic registers, being `R` the returned value of some operation/function and `I` the register of a loop.<br>
+Also, the register `Z` contains the last returned value from a block, while `L` contains the length of the stack.

 Each command receives it and processes it individually.